gabrclaudino/gabrclaudino/README.md

-### Hey, my mame is Gabriel Claudino, student and enthusiast of Front-End development.
+### Hey, my name is Gabriel Claudino, student and enthusiast of Front-End development.

 Experience in HTML, CSS, JavaScript and GIT.